Andy Pessoa

 Andrew Stephan Pessoa (born October 30, 1995) is an American actor.
 His first leading role was in the 2006 independent short film Fishy, which was directed by Laurie Epstein.
-His current projects include Adventures in Odyssey, Transformers: Prime, and Bucket & Skinner's Epic Adventures.
+Other projects include Adventures in Odyssey, Transformers: Prime, and Bucket & Skinner's Epic Adventures.

 Background

 Andy Pessoa was born in Kearney, Nebraska, as fourth son to David and Stephanie Pessoa.
 He has three brothers: Samuel, Joshua, and Jeremy.
 He currently resides in Los Angeles, California.
 Besides Los Angeles, cities in which Andy has lived include: Norton, Kansas; Bloomington, Minnesota; Cannon Falls, Minnesota; Arlington, Texas, and Los Alamitos, California.
 Andy relocated to California and began acting in early 2005.